 C. INCOME IN SELF-SETTLED TRUST.
 A "self-settled" trust is a trust in which the settlor is also the beneficiary.
 In Mercantile National Bank at Dallas v.
 Wilson, 279 S.W.2d 650 (Tex.
 Civ.
-App.--Dallas 1955, writ ref'd n.r.e.), the Court held that the undistributed income of a trust created by wife for her own benefit, prior to marriage, is community property.
+App.--Dallas 1955, writ ref'd n.r.e.), the Court held that the undistributed income of a trust created by wife for her own benefit, prior to marriage, was community property.
 See In re Marriage of Burns, 573 S.W.2d 555 (Tex.
 Civ.
 App.--Texarkana 1978, writ dism'd) (income on separate property corpus of trust created by spouse for his own benefit was community property to the extent it was received by husband).
 In Ridgell v.
 Ridgell, 960 S.W.2d 144 (Tex.
 App.--Corpus Christi 1997, no writ), the appellate court said that the income a spouse receives from a trust is community property.
-Id. at 148.In Ridgell some of the trusts were funded by gift or devise and one was funded by the spouse prior to marriage.
-Also in Ridgell, the court recognized that separate property.
+The court also said that if the spouse does not receive income from the trust and has no more than an expectancy interest in the corpus, the income remains separate property.
+Id. at 148 (should say "nonmarital property").
+In Ridgell some of the trusts were funded by gift or devise and one was funded by the spouse prior to marriage.
+Also in Ridgell, the court recognized that separate property principal distributed out of the self-settled trust was received by the spouse as separate property.
 Id. at 150.